New Clients Email:

 Representation for North Carolina Slip and Falls

-In the past, Maginnis Law’s head personal injury attorney, T. Shawn Howard, has handled numerous premises liability cases, including trip and fall cases.
+In the past, Maginnis Howard attorney, T. Shawn Howard, has handled numerous premises liability cases, including trip and fall cases.
 He has handled cases in which the grocery store was aware of the hazard, as well as cases where the store created the hazard themselves.

 The personal injury attorneys of Maginnis Howard provide free consultations to those injured in slip and fall incidents and other premises liability situations.
 We can help you recover fair compensation to put you back on your feet.
-We offer a contingency fee agreement, so you pay no attorneys’ fees unless and until we make a recovery on your behalf.
+Our firm accepts cases on a contingency fee agreement, so you pay no attorneys’ fees unless and until we make a recovery on your behalf.